How to fund your year

 Avoiding international transfer fees

 Since we were earning money in Australia but living and spending it in Spain, we had to find the best way to transfer it overseas.
 We knew that international bank transfers were costly and time-consuming so we researched alternatives.
 Our solution was a credit card and separate debit card that incurred no international currency conversion or transaction fees.
 We used the credit card for most of our purchases while the debit card allowed us to withdraw any amount of cash from any ATM machine without incurring fees.
 We paid our credit card bill in full on a monthly basis to avoid paying interest and we ensured the separate debit account always had sufficient funds to be able to withdraw cash whenever we needed it.
-Fee-free credit and debit cards An excellent debit card which is free and can be used in Spain is N26.
-What I like about this card is that you can link it to transferwise, apple pay and google pay and use it freely in Europe.
-You can use it as a credit card or to withdraw money.
-Find out more here.
+Fee-free credit and debit cards An excellent debit card and way to transfer money to Spain is a service called transferwise.
+This money provides international travellers with a debit card and account for spending and receiving money in different currencies with low, transparent fees.
 For Australians one of the best Australian credit cards for overseas travel is 28 degrees issued via GE Money which is one of the few cards on offer with no overseas transaction fees or currency conversion fees when purchasing items using the credit card.
 Do not use this to withdraw cash as there are significant fees for this.
 For cash withdrawals Citibank offers a debit card from which you can withdraw cash at any ATM overseas with no international conversion or transaction fees however you must have money in your account.
 For Americans, here is a list of overseas fee free credit and debit cards available in the USA.
-When we couldn't avoid having to do an international bank transfer we discovered the great new efficient and cheap service called Transferwise.
-It is an excellent service to avoid exorbitant bank fees and low exchange rate.
+When we couldn't avoid having to do an international bank transfer we used Transferwise.
+It is an excellent service to avoid exorbitant bank fees and poor exchange rates.
 Opening a local bank account There were a few transactions in Spain that required us to have a local Spanish bank account (e.g. Direct debit payments for the children’s school costs and lunches) so we opened a local bank account for those purposes.
-As foreigners, we had to jump through a few additional hoops and pay higher administration rates to open the account but once we accomplished that, we deposited one large sum of money into the account and progressively used the funds throughout the year.
-In order to open a bank account in a local Spanish bank you will initially have to open it as a foreigner which will cost more in monthly fees and will have to take out an expensive insurance policy.
-However, once you become a resident and have your NIE number, you can change your account into a resident account which will reduce the fees significantly.
-There is another bank called Triodos which has branches in the major Spanish cities and a few other popular locations.
-This bank has a much easier process for foreigners to open a bank account as they do not require you to buy any type of insurance (unlike Spanish Banks), you can open an account with just your passport or your NIE card, there are no ATM fees, and they conduct international transfers from overseas accounts without any hassle.
-In addition, they use the money they're holding to invest in sustainable endeavours and third world start ups. |
+As foreigners, we had to jump through a few additional hoops.
+Currently you need to obtain an NIE residency card in order to open a bank account in Spain.
+You also need to show where your money abroad comes from (work, retirement, rental income…) as well your rental agreement or residency (padron) certificate.
+We recommend a Spanish bank called Triodos which has branches in the major Spanish cities and a few other popular locations.
+This bank has no ATM fees for withdrawals and they conduct international transfers from overseas accounts without any hassle if you don't want to use Transferwise.
+In addition, they use the money they're holding to invest in sustainable endeavours in developing countries. |